kiwipretzel/nserc-2026/README.md

 2) Mathematica notebooks (running on Shemesh) - Numerical computations and (some) analytic computations

 Numerical computations from the Mathematica notebooks are stored in .dat files, which I've uploaded to this repo as well.
-Analytic computations are stored in Python strings to avoid needing to re-run computations.
+Analytic computations are stored in Python strings to avoid needing to re-run lengthy computations.